 I stopped on the intersection of Cuzner and Capinpin just after Carabao Park to write these words on my phone.

-It’s a start of a new school year at UP.
-Roads are jampacked once again.
-Yesterday, I saw parents (lots of parents) of what I can only imagine are thousands of new students coming in.
-It’s thst time of the year when I kinda wish I wasn’t living in LB.
+As you know, it’s a start of a new school year here at UP.
+Roads are jam-packed once again.
+Yesterday, I saw parents—lots of them—of what I can only imagine are thousands of freshmen coming in.
+It’s that time of the year when I wish I wasn’t living in LB.

-Along Carabao Park, I read on a poster welcoming freshies that gashas UP cliche: Para sa Bayan.
+Along Carabao Park, a poster welcomed the initiates: Para sa Bayan.

-As children, esp when we grew up with siblings, we were raised by our parents to always think of others first (i.e., our brothers and sisters) or at least to always care about what they would say.
-I could imagine this is even truer for females than males.
-But the reality of this was so true for me.
+As children, especially when we grew up with younger siblings, we were raised by our parents to always think of others first (i.e., our brothers and sisters) or at least to always care about what they would say (i.e., our relatives).
+I could imagine this might even be truer for you than it was for me.

-In short, I exited the first 20 years of my life—17 years of schooling out into the real world with a very poor sense of Self.
+In short, I exited the first 20 years of my life—17 years of that at school—out into the real world with a very poor sense of self.
 And I had to fight my way out of all these institutions just to realize that there is something in me I could take ownership of.